Vortigern

 them.
 Then St. Germanus, addressing him, said

-"Dost thou believe in the Holy
+"Dost thou believe in the Holy Trinity?"

-Trinity?"
-To which the man having replied,
+To which the man having replied, "I do

-"I do believe," he baptized, and kissed
+believe," he baptized, and kissed him,

-that God in whom thou has believed."
+God in whom thou has believed."
 He,

 overjoyed, entered the city, and being met by the